If you’re shopping online for the

 First just to clarify, although some of these are major equipment manufacturers that also sell pro-level graphite and composite paddles, pickleball sets are usually marketed for beginner players just getting into the sport so none of these are really considered high-end paddles.
 That doesn’t mean they are not good quality paddles- just that you won’t find the newest technology here nor the most cutting edge paddles.

 If you’re looking for more details about the Neo paddle (along with other top beginner paddles) you can read our full review here.

 Who is the NEO paddle set for?
 Players looking for an upgrade over a basic beginner paddle will appreciate the quality of the Neo.
 Last time we updated this (June 2018) it was only available in sets of 2 so if you’re looking for a deal on 4 paddles you may want to look elsewhere (or buy 2 sets).

-Amazin’ Aces: this company has focused on beginner wood and composite paddles and is currently one of the top selling entry level options.
-Although the have recently branched out their paddle line to include graphite paddles and do offer it here as a set with a pair of paddles and 4 balls.
+Amazin’ Aces: this company has focused on beginner wood and composite paddles and is currently one of the top-selling entry-level options.
+Although they have recently branched out their paddle line to include graphite paddles and do offer it here as a set with a pair of paddles and 4 balls.

 They’ve added a bonus item (free mesh ball bag) to the bundle.
 If you want to read more about Amazin’ Aces and their pickleball equipment see our full company profile and reviews here.